 To assess the impact of adding low frequency channels in foreground and CMB data analysis, we considered the Simons Observatory\footnote{We include the additional SATs from SO:UK and SO:JP as well as an extended observation time (until 2035).} (SO) experiment combined with ELFS-SA channels (the P6/12 and the QUIJOTE-MFI2 instruments), as shown in panel (a) of Fig.~\ref{analysis_cases_foregrounds_fit}, which shows frequencies and sensitivities.

 Our simulations include a sky signal with the CMB, synchrotron emission with or without curvature (i.e., frequency-dependent spectral index), and thermal dust emission.
 We used \texttt{d10} and \texttt{s5} PySM models \cite{pysm} to simulate the thermal dust and the synchrotron emission without curvature.
-To simulate the synchrotron with a curved spectrum we generated a custom model with the same spectral index as \texttt{s5} and a curvature template with statistics compatible with S-PASS results \cite{krachmalnicoff2018}.
-We emphasize that neither the sky model, nor the cleaning procedure was validated through the SO pipeline presented in Wolz et al \cite{wolz2023}.
+To simulate the synchrotron with a curved spectrum we generated a custom model with the same spectral index as \texttt{s5} and a curvature template whose values are allowed by current observations in the Southern Hemisphere.
+This template is created by mean shifting to achieve a final mean of 0.04 and rescaling the spatial variations by a factor of $\sim 30$ the PySM \texttt{s7} template.
+We emphasize that neither the sky model nor the cleaning procedure was validated through the SO pipeline presented in Wolz et al. \cite{wolz2023}.

 In the right panel of Fig.~\ref{analysis_cases_foregrounds_fit}, we display the fitted synchrotron spectral index for various instrument configurations.
 It shows that, for the synchrotron model considered, a good characterization is reached by combining ELFS with SO.
 The first row shows the case where synchrotron follows a power-law and is fitted with a power-law.
 The second row represents the scenario where synchrotron has a curved spectral index but is fitted with a power-law.
 Lastly, the third row demonstrates the case where curved synchrotron is fitted with the correct model.
 The bias observed in the second row of fits with ELFS confirms that including low-frequency channels allows us to detect synchrotron curvature.